cfengine/documentation/reference/promise-types/vars.markdown

 ## List variables

 Lists are specified using curly brackets `{}` that enclose a comma-separated list of values.
+The order of the list is preserved by CFEngine.

 ### slist